I teach classes in American philosophy, bioethics, metaethics, normative ethics, and the history of ethical theory.

-I teach my introductory courses historically to offer a sense of how philosophy can shape and be shaped by its context.
-I tend to work with my students from insights and developments in the history of philosophy toward pressing contemporary issues that bear on our communities and our self-understanding.
-I try to offer a historical component in my electives as well, depending on the focus of each particular course.
+I teach my introductory-level courses historically to offer a sense of how philosophy can shape and be shaped by its context.
+I strive to work with my students from insights and developments in the history of philosophy toward pressing contemporary issues that bear on our communities and our self-understanding.

 I have a Teaching Fundamentals Certificate from the Centre for Teaching Support and Innovation at the University of Toronto, which I earned through a series of workshops on topics including pedagogy, equity and diversity in the classroom, and engaging students through writing.

 In Fall 2022, I am teaching two introductory offerings: Introduction to Medical Ethics (PHIL 1008) and a first-year writing seminar somewhat peculiarly titled Ethics Life/Death (PHIL 1111).